-Guys, as a gender, we are hopeless when it comes to taking care of our largest organ.
-No, get your mind out of your pants; I'm talking about your skin.
+Men - we are hopeless when it comes to taking care of our largest organ.
+No, get your mind out of the gutter; I'm talking about your skin.

-I see guys come into my body waxing clinics every day, and in the colder months, I see your bodies changing.
+Guys come into my waxing clinics every day, and in the colder months, I see your bodies changing.

 So with winter approaching, here in Australia at least, I'm trying to get the message out there once again.

 If you're overseas, keep reading anyway.
 Your winters are a lot worse than ours, and yours is not too far away.
 Forget all that summery stuff.
 It's time to freeze.
 Winter – right now – is the time of year that your skin needs your attention the most.

 In one word, here's the big scoop – Moisturise.

 - Your clothes won't feel as itchy, especially thick or woolly jumpers;